exhibitionist-digital/superdirt-voltage/README.md

 d1 $ pitch "0 10 8 1" # scale "<12 31 8>" # x 0
 ```

 `pitch` allows a pattern of note values. `scale` sets the amount of notes per octave.
 The pitch and scale values will be converted to `1v/octave`.
-Both `pitch` and `scale` can be paternised for some microtonal madness...
+Both `pitch` and `scale` can be patternised for some microtonal madness...

 ### Gate